Plan a Visit

 To Schedule a Visitor or Group Tour

-Students, international guests, dignitaries, health care professionals and the public may request guided tours on campus.
+Vocational groups, international guests, dignitaries, health care professionals and the public may request guided tours on campus.
 Tours can include the Centennial Complex, featuring the Medical Simulation Center and the Embryology Museum.
 Other popular sites include the Heritage Room in the Del E. Webb Memorial Library, the University Church of Seventh-day Adventists, the School of Dentistry, Drayson Center and the Geoscience Research Institute.

-Community groups and college or vocational student groups may also request tours.
+Community groups and college or vocational groups may also request tours.
 Tours are designed to meet the interest of each person or group.

 Please make a reservation two weeks in advance.
 For groups of 10 or more, a reservation is required four weeks in advance.
 Groups wishing to eat in the cafeteria must make arrangements at the time of the reservation.

 Loma Linda University Health